tj-actions/.github/profile/README.md

 Streamline your CI/CD process with **tj-actions** – the easy-to-use set of GitHub actions that fills the gaps and provides missing features.

 Our mission is to help you succeed, so if you're having trouble getting things hooked up, don't sweat it – we're here to help!
-Provide feedback or suggestions by creating an issue in the repository you're having trouble with, or send an email to [support@tj-actions.online](mailto:support@tj-actions.online).
+You can provide your feedback or suggestions by creating an issue in the repository you're having trouble with, or sending an email to [support@tj-actions.online](mailto:support@tj-actions.online).

 Get started today with these useful links: